 Since graduating, Soren has been exploring many different aspects of music and life while watching his musical journey unfold.
 He has been playing with the Outer Bridge Ensemble (NYC), The Jeff LaRochelle Origins Ensemble, The Andrew McAnsh Quintet, Language-Arts and The David Occhipinti Trio while doing many freelance gigs and recordings in Toronto.
 He has performed with P.J.
 Perry, Oliver Jones, Cambell Ryga, Steven Bernstein and many other internationally renown artists.
 Soren has travelled and performed throughout Canada, South America, Europe, the United States, and India and recently performed at the Blue Note in New York City.
 He is currently on leave from Toronto for a few months and is based in New Delhi, India where he is a full time faculty member at the Global Music Institute.
 Soren recently performed at the Canadian High Commission in Delhi with a group of Humber Music graduates (Jon Kay, Andrew Kay, Mara Nesrallah) also based in India proving the power of music to transcend geographic and cultural differences and solidifying the lifelong connections formed at Humber.

-Søren Nissen has become one of Toronto’s top call musicians in genres from jazz to indie to classical.
-He works with a number of groups including: Ewan Currie (The Sheepdogs), Emily Rockarts, Kellylee Evans, David Occhipinti, The Woodhouse ft.
-Barbra Lica, Steven Taetz, Allison Au, Jeff LaRochelle and many others.
-Søren has recently released his debut album Departures which features all original jazz compositions inspired from a 5 month journey through India.
-When he is not performing or touring with these regular projects, Søren maintains an active freelance schedule for live performance, recording and teaching.
+Søren Nissen is one of Toronto’s top call electric and acoustic bassists, across multiple genres including: jazz, folk, indie, rock, and classical.
+He is currently involved with a number of musical projects including: Ewan Currie (The Sheepdogs), Emily Rockarts, Kellylee Evans, David Occhipinti, The Woodhouse ft.
+Barbra Lica, Steven Taetz, Allison Au, Jeff LaRochelle, and many others.
+Søren released his debut album Departures in 2017 which features all original jazz compositions inspired from a 5 month journey through India.
+Søren also teaches private electric and upright bass lessons.
+He has been a faculty member at the Humber College Community Music Program (Toronto), Global Music Institute (India), The TD Jazz Intensive (Saskatoon), and the Prairielands Jazz Camp (Regina).

 Banff International Workshop in Jazz and Creative Music (2013)